 Optimists – for the under 14 sailors, we have over 20 at the club, of which 8 are owned by the club and can be hired out.

 Dabchicks – for the youth sailors as the grow in confidence or graduate from Optimists

 There are a wide variety of other boats at the club, the message to all is that whether you want to learn to sail, sail competitively or just for leisure, we can offer you full facilities that will meet your needs.

-PSC hosts an annual regatta, the Charity Regatta, every January, plus regional and club regattas for individual classes as required.
+PSC hosts several regattas every year, including national, regional and club events for various classes.
+The Charity Regatta is our flagship annual event held at the end of January.
 We have a ‘Bridge’ boat that sets courses, starts and finishes races, and two safety boats (both rigid inflatables) to ensure competitor safety on the water.

-There is a large car park, access is remote via your cell once your number is in the database.
+There is a large, secure car park, accessible to members via an automatic cell phone system.
 The car park includes an area where members can park and keep their trailers if they do not have room at home for them.
 Trailers are securely fastened by chains to the ground with padlocks.

-Pretoria Sailing Club is affiliated to the South African Sailing (SAS) Federation (an ISAF National Member Authority) and, for many years, has also been a proud supporter of the National Sea Rescue Institute (NSRI).
+Pretoria Sailing Club is affiliated to the South African Sailing (SAS) Federation (part of the World Sailing organisation) and for many years has been and continues to be a proud supporter of the National Sea Rescue Institute (NSRI).